ansible/awx/CONTRIBUTING.md

 DCO
 ===

-All contributors must use "git commit --signoff" for any commit to be merged, and agree that usage of --signoff constitutes agreement with the terms of DCO 1.1.
+All contributors must use `git commit --signoff` for any commit to be merged, and agree that usage of --signoff constitutes agreement with the terms of DCO 1.1.
 Any contribution that does not have such a signoff will not be merged.